rutvi02/FlightMate/README.md

-# FlightMate - Your AI companion for all your flight related queries
+# FlightMate - Your AI companion for all flight related queries
 Hackathon Submission

 # Inspiration